monday8am/monday8am.github.io/_pages/02_about.md

 # About Me

-My name is Angel Anton and I'm a software engineer based in Madrid, Spain.
+I'm a software engineer based in Madrid, Spain.

-I work as senior mobile developer for [Fidesmo][Fidesmo] and my job is to lead the mobile strategy of the company.

-My prefered languages right now are **Swift** and **Kotlin**.
-I used to love multiplatform solutions, so I did a lot of Xamarin and Flash in the past.

-I have some tendence to use functional programming concepts.
-I like Reactive Programming, unidirectional architectures.
-Next language I'd love to learn: [Elm](http://elm-lang.org/).
+I work as senior mobile developer at [Fidesmo][Fidesmo] using  **Swift** and **Kotlin** for both iOS and Android platforms.
+I like Reactive Programming, unidirectional architectures and I would love to learn [Elm](http://elm-lang.org/).

-Aside from being a developer, I feel at ease using Sketch or Photoshop and I consider myself an **UI** guy.
-My favourite color scheme is [Solarized][Solarized].

-I also cycle and I'm a proud owner of three steel road bikes! :-)
+ My favourite color scheme is [Solarized][Solarized] and I'm a proud owner of three steel road bikes! :-)

-<h2 id="timeline">Timeline</h2>
+## Timeline

 * Senior Mobile Dev [Fidesmo][Fidesmo], <time>April 2017 to present</time>
 * Dev Consultant for [Placest][Placest], <time>Nov 2016 to April 2017</time>